In life it seems we’ve been taught that success and happiness need to be hard. That struggle is the key to accomplishment.

 Finding and focusing on a few key activities including running, yoga, writing and hiking was key.
 It sounds simple, yet in the wake of trying so hard to succeed I never really thought about what I actually liked doing.
 These pockets of joy were tossed aside for longer work hours or time spent recovering from work.

 What are some of your favorite things?
-Finding happiness in the small things is going to be an upcoming theme for me- keep an eye out for more posts!
+As you may have seen, finding happiness in the small things is an ongoing theme for me.
+Keep an eye out for more to come!